LLB; LLM; PGCertHE; FHEA; PhD cand.

 Alec Morris joined the School of Law in 2018, having taught Law at other universities before joining Buckingham.
 He is the Module Convenor for Equity & Trusts on the LLB (full-time and part-time) and also teaches Land Law and Company Law.
-In addition to this, Alec is the Law Admissions Tutor for the Law School.
+In addition to this, Alec is an Admissions Tutor for the Law School.
+In 2022, he was nominated for OUP’s national Law Teacher of the Year Award.

-As well as an LLB and LLM degrees, Alec has a Postgraduate Certificate in Higher Education (PGCertHE) and is a Fellow of the Higher Education Academy (FHEA).
-He is currently undertaking a PhD (part-time) at the University of Portsmouth; his thesis focuses on donationes mortis causa (‘deathbed gifts’).
+As well as LLB and LLM degrees, Alec has a Postgraduate Certificate in Higher Education (PGCertHE) and is a Fellow of the Higher Education Academy (FHEA).
+He is currently undertaking a PhD (part-time) at the University of Portsmouth; his thesis concerns property-holding by unincorporated associations.

 Alec is a regular Twitter user and often tweets about private law – particularly trusts, property law and succession.
 Follow Alec on Twitter.